l33tn00b/NCS/README.md

 For downloading models from the Open Model Zoo at openCV one has to use the model downloader to be found at: https://github.com/opencv/open_model_zoo/blob/2018/model_downloader/README.md

+Then, convert the models with nccompile (located in /opt/movidius/NCSDK/ncsdk-x86_64/tk/).